jessepav/lacygoill-wiki-backup/keyboard/layout.md

     $ journalctl -u systemd-localed --since '5m ago' --no-hostname

-        systemd-localed[1234]: Changed virtual console keymap to 'fr' toggle ''~ systemd-localed[1234]: Failed to issue method call: Unit systemd-vconsole-setup.service not found.~ systemd-localed[1234]: Failed to request keymap reload: No such file or directory~
+        systemd-localed[1234]: Changed virtual console keymap to 'fr' toggle ''˜ systemd-localed[1234]: Failed to issue method call: Unit systemd-vconsole-setup.service not found.˜ systemd-localed[1234]: Failed to request keymap reload: No such file or directory˜

 For more info, see: